dronomyio/microstructure_liquidity_metrics_system/README.md

 # Relevant Papers

-I should clarify that I was synthesizing from multiple foundational papers in market microstructure, not following a single source.
+Synthesized from multiple foundational papers in market microstructure, not following a single source.
 Let me provide the specific paper references for each component:

 ## **Primary Papers for Each Measure**